gjbex/Fortran-MOOC/source_code/random_numbers/README.md

    for seeding the RNG, how to get the current values, as well as how to set them.
 1. `reproduction.f90`: program to illustrate possible approach to reproducible results when using a random number generator.
+1. `random_integers.f90`: program to generate a sequence of random integers between a lower and an upper value (inclusive).
 1. `CMakeLists.txt`: CMake file to build the applications.